pyblosxom/pyblosxom/docs/deploy_cgi.rst

 * Are you using an ``.htaccess`` file?
 * Does your server allow you to run CGI scripts?
 * Do other CGI scripts in this directory work?
-* Does the URL you're trying to use to access PyBlosxom look like other URLs that work on your system?
+* Does the URL you're trying to use to access Pyblosxom look like other URLs that work on your system?